zh1peng/EEGQC_GUI/README.md

 3. filesearch_regexp.m (it returns the file name and path with a certain pattern,search with regexp).
 4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER [a link here].
     (haven't tested other systems yet).
-5. :bear: Change regexp if your data set is not in 'Finalxxxxx.set' format.
+5. :bear:Change regexp if your data set is not in 'Finalxxxxx.set' format.
 Current regexp is '^Final.*.set' (line 56).
-6. There is an anoying but tiny bug on the scroll window, but that won't affect use.
+6. :sweat:There is an anoying but tiny bug on the scroll window, but that won't affect use.

 ### Features in the Future :microscope:
 1. Advanced GUI code instead of Guide.